 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-Whilst the fund may use derivatives for hedging and efficient portfolio management, derivatives are not used to promote E/S characteristics.
+Whilst the fund may use derivatives for portfolio management techniques for the purpose of hedging, liquidity management and risk reduction, derivatives are not used to promote E/S characteristics.